LemonLDAPNG/node-lemonldap-ng-handler/README.md

 You'll have a warning in the manager when saving this rules since Perl doesn't understand Javascript.

-> Note that `handler` section isn't read by node-lemonldap-ng-handler.
+> Note that `handler` section isn't read by lemonldap-ng-handler.

 ### Configuration backends